BA-LouisAndrew/thesis/chapters/implementation/README.md

 - POC: https://github.com/BA-LouisAndrew/poc/tree/ft/I/17--redis.
 Done with redis on localhost
   - Use case: just to make it complicated
   - Use caching for rules DB!
 Save a stringified rule

+## Swagger
+Swagger plays an important role on this project.
+With swagger, an API specification or contract can be created before the implementation begins.
+By determining how the API should look like beforehand, the development can be done more efficiently.
+POC: https://github.com/BA-LouisAndrew/poc/tree/ft/I/20--swagger